grndd-systems/zk-passport-integration/README.md

 # Rarimo Passport ZK Verification

-A project for generating and verifying biometric passports using zero-knowledge proofs based on Noir circuits and zkSync smart contracts.
+A project for generating and verifying biometric passports using zero-knowledge proofs based on Noir circuits and Rarimo smart contracts.

 ## Architecture